 Next you’ll lightly sauté minced garlic and add that to the blender.
 Finally, you can add some dairy-free milk, some olive oil or just more liquid to get the cauliflower Alfredo to your desired consistency.

-In the Brandless blender, it took 30 seconds to get a super smooth and creamy sauce.
+The key to the creamy velvety sauce is having a strong and efficient blender that does all the work.
+It should take 30-60 seconds to get a smooth and creamy sauce.
 Be patient though if your blender needs more time.
 Make sure there are no chunks of cauliflower left over and that the sauce is homogenous.
-That will help if you’re trying to disguise this vegan Alfredo sauce for picky eaters. 😉

 And what you’ll get is a naturally gluten-free, paleo-friendly vegan Alfredo sauce.
 Now, I love mixing mine with fettuccine to make a healthy fettuccine Alfredo.
 Straight from the blender to a big pan of pasta – family style!